kippchicago/Data_Analysis/MAP/Code/R/MAP_Graphics_Examples_Main_Office.md

 ```

+___

+## Data Manipulation

-## MAP Target Setting
+### MAP Target Setting

 The term "Growth Target" is misnomer.
 The "growth target" is simply a students expected (or average) growth conditional on their starting RIT score and current grade.
 That is, the period 1 to period 2  "growth target" is the average difference in period 1 and period 2 scores for all students in a particular grade with same period 1 score.
 For this reason I refer to the the NWEA supplied "growth targets" as *expected growth* (a statistically meaningful term) or *typical growth* (a substantively meaningful term).
 As Andrew Martin at Team schools, among others, has made clear, if our students merely hit their expected growth numbers every year through 11th grade they will on average not be "Rutgers Ready" (Team's clever alliteration).

-Time requires that I eschew Andrew's quadratic fit goal setting that they are employing in Newark.
-Instead, I use the data we have from the 2011 MAP Norms Table give provide our teachers and students targets that at the 75th percentile of growth (i.e., the mean plus .675 standard deviations).
+Time requires that I eschew Andrew's quadratic-fit goal-setting that they employ in Newark.
+Instead, I use the data we have from the 2011 MAP Norms Table to provide our teachers and students targets that at the 75th percentile of growth (i.e., the mean plus .675 standard deviations) for each Grade-Subject-Fall RIT score triplet.

 ```r